aws/simplify-ota-script/README.md

 When you are ready, simply run

 `python3 run-ota-update.py`

 Which will create the OTA update.
 You should go into your account or use the CLI to view the status of the update.

+Which will create the OTA update.
+You should go into your account or use the CLI to view the status of the update.